-To speak to someone about your concerns you don't need an appointment - you
+To speak to someone about your concerns contact your Student Services Hub where you

 In the evenings or weekends you can talk to

-Nightline, if you live in the residences contact the
+Nightline or if you live in the residences contact

 Sometimes life at university can be difficult.
 You may feel homesick, worried about money or pressures of study, or that you are 'not fitting in'.
 These feelings are common but

 can develop into mental health problems.
 If you feel

 University regulations require you to register with a local doctor for the duration of your studies if you live on campus or in the